-- 1. Process the merged dataset with a gain file containing GC0\TRAP estimated from the best 7 columns and GC2\TRAP from the GC0\TRAP evolution, but with zeroed trap depths i.e. no trap corrections are applied - 2.
-For each detector column, DETX - (a) Step through DETY - i.
-Accumulate a minimum of 100 counts (from PI 100-220) up the column from current DETY - ii.
-Fit for the Si-K $\alpha$ centroid using the asymmetric Gaussian function. - (b) Estimate trap locations (i.e. their starting DETY and YEXTENT) up the column using a Bayesian blocks binning algorithm. - (c) Calculate trap depths at these locations from the epoch specific datasets to account for evolution of the traps with time. - 3.
-Calibrate the global trap energy dependence (that is, the parameters $\alpha_1$ , $\alpha_2$ from equation A.18) at low energies using the SNR E0102 and Tycho spectrum absorption cut-off and at high energies using the Tycho Fe-K $\alpha$ line.
+best seven columns, and GC2\TRAP from the GC0\TRAP evolution, but with zeroed trap depths - i.e. no trap corrections are applied

+- 2. For each detector column, DETX - (a) Step through DETY - i.
+Accumulate a minimum of 100 counts (from PI 120-200) up the column from current DETY - ii.
+Fit for the Si-K $\alpha$ centroid using the asymmetric Gaussian function. - (b) Estimate trap locations (i.e. their starting DETY and YEXTENT) up the column using a Bayesian blocks binning algorithm. - (c) Calculate trap depths at these locations from the epoch specific datasets to account for evolution of the traps with time. - (d) Verify the corrections, adding any newly formed traps which can be missed by the merged dataset. - 3.
+Calibrate the global trap energy dependence (that is, the parameters $\alpha_1$ , $\alpha_2$ from Equation A.18) at low energies using the SNR E0102 and Tycho spectrum absorption cut-off, and at high energies using the Tycho Fe-K $\alpha$ line. - 4.
+Measure temperature dependent corrections to the trap-depths from the Si-K $\alpha$ centroids averaged over the CCD in 1°C bins. - 5.
+Calculate grade dependent trap-depth scaling factors for grades 1 12 from the Si-K $\alpha$ centroids averaged over the CCD.